 My friends who took me to this district west of Beijing believed this section of the Yongding River was dried-up due to dams upstream that curb the river’s flow.
 Although this family may be enjoying their picnic, a 2000 report by the World Commission on Dams estimated that over a sixty-year period (1940 – 2000) large dams displaced 40 – 80 million people and another 400-800 million people have been affected by the resulting hydrological changes of rivers and ecosystems.

 Cow herder and his horse, Chifeng, Inner Mongolia, China, 2012

 Drought, along with deforestation and over-grazing, is turning large sections of Inner Mongolia into a desert.
-This gentleman and his family are just one of four families barely surviving in a region where there used to be dozens of farmers and cattle-owners.
+When I visited the area in 2012, this gentleman and his family were just one of four families barely surviving in a region where there used to be dozens of farmers and cattle-owners.

 Rachel leaning against her mother Melinda at Maumee Bay State Park, Oregon, Ohio, USA, 2014

 In August of 2014, a toxic algae bloom on Lake Erie created a two-day ban on tap water in Toledo, Ohio.
 At nearby Maumee Bay, signage warning of the dangers of the Microcystis algae (which is known to cause nausea, dizziness, vomiting, diarrhea and numbness) kept wannabe swimmers, like Rachel, on dry land for several more weeks.
 Melinda said she teaches her daughter to care for and about the environment by taking her out in nature; they couldn’t go in the water, but at least they were able to walk on the beach and pick up shells.

 Homar Mora Duran with his daughter Monica, her friend Jerelene and neighbor Ronald Mora, Lanas, Costa Rica, 2011